Corporate Social Responsibility

 At the United States federal level, we focus on proposed regulatory and policy changes that will impact our businesses and support those changes that will enhance the safety of client assets and promote the safety and soundness of the financial system and a strong global economy.
 At the state level, we regularly meet with elected and appointed officials to discuss public policy positions that will impact the businesses of The Northern Trust Company, our principal subsidiary and the largest bank chartered in Illinois.
 In appropriate circumstances, we file comment letters to proposed federal regulations, copies of which are publicly available from regulatory agencies.

 Northern Trust contributes corporate funds to industry trade organizations relating to its public policy objectives.
 Participation in these organizations is important to gain industry insight, foster relationships and professional opportunities within the industry, and facilitate and collaborate on public policy topics of mutual interest.
-The principal trade associations to which we belong are the American Bankers Association, Financial Services Roundtable, Investment Company Institute and SIFMA (Securities Industry and Financial Markets Association).
+The principal trade associations to which we belong are the American Bankers Association, Bank Policy Institute, Investment Company Institute and SIFMA (Securities Industry and Financial Markets Association).
 We also belong to the Illinois Bankers Association.

 As a signatory to and participant in the Carbon Disclosure Project, Northern Trust